 Submit the application, along with a nominal fee of $50 per application, to SAHMA as soon as it is completed.
 Applications are accepted anytime!
 A certificate and pin will be issued to each applicant meeting the minimum requirements.
 Program members will be automatically entered into a regional contest from which judges will select a winner.
 Enter all points that apply – the higher the score the better your chances.
 A $1000 prize will be awarded during the SAHMA Regional Conference in August of each year.
 The winner will be proclaimed the SAHMA On-Site Manager, Maintenance Person or Service Coordinator of the Year.

-Applications may be submitted throughout the year, but to be eligible for the 2019 Regional Prize, Submit your application by Thursday, June 13, 2019.
+Applications may be submitted throughout the year, but to be eligible for the regional prize, applications must be submitted by June 13th.

 There is NO renewal fee associated with the Excellence Program but renewal is required annually.
 This process is quick and easy and the update form will keep your file current and/or update the total number of points.
 Any additional points will help you improve your standing to be considered for the annual Manager, Service Coordinator, or Maintenance Person of the Year designation.